 It is not uncommon for people to lose a tooth or a couple of teeth.
 Millions of people are losing their teeth all over the world.
 If you are missing a couple of teeth you don’t have to fret about it too much.
-Losing teeth to gum diseases, tooth decay or by accidents or sports injuries
+Losing teeth to gum diseases, tooth decay or by accidents or sports injuries is quite common.
+Today, of the several options you have, dentures are probably the best, easiest and most affordable alternatives for missing teeth.

 You no longer have to worry about smiling in public or eating your favorite foods, provided you get yourself fitted out for dentures or false teeth at your dentist’s.
 The first thing to do is to find an experienced dentist who will examine your oral cavity and evaluate the condition of your teeth and gums.
 The dentist will then suggest a course of treatment, the cost for which will depend on the condition of your teeth and gums.
 After the examination is over and the dentist suggests the course of treatment you are free to ask him any questions you may have.
 The probable questions that pop up in your mind could include: